 The inquiry descriptor is a Frictionless Framework's Inquiry so you can use whatever is possible to use for the Frictionless Framework validation.
 Here is a more complex example:

-inquiry parameter in your workflow.
+inquiry parameter in your workflow as described in the next section.

 You can use Frictionless in many ways and this limit is only our imagination.
 Thanks to composability of Github Actions, it's possible to integrate Frictionless with many other steps and implement complex validation strategies.
 On the other hand, if you are new to Github Actions we recommend to start from these setups: